Last updated on 10 May 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 Pollfish makes it clear that users have two options: They can take the survey after reading the prominent disclosure, or click "No Thanks" and avoid data collection.

 Always obtain affirmative consent.
 Passive acceptance through merely using an app will not work with these requirements.
-A user has to read the notice and actively click "Accept" or "OK."
+A user has to read the notice and actively click "Agree" or "OK" or something similar.

 Consider the Snapchat examples that require a user to click "Allow" to actually allow permission.
 This would be a way to obtain clear, affirmative consent.